JStover95/FaaSr-Functions/weather_visualization/README.md

 To distinguish current and previous years' data, we modify the `alpha` and `linestyle` properties of the previous years' data.
 As a final step we also modify the x-axis ticks to display every 7th day only.

+> ℹ️ To see a robust catalog of operations you can perform on a subplot in matplotlib, see [Subplots, axes and figures](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/index.html).

 ```python
 def plot_subplot(
     ax: Axes,